nhost/nhost/README.md

     nhost dev -d

 This will print the debug logs along with the standard information, warning and error logs while the `dev` command is under execution.

+### ProTip 1

+Supplying the global `-f` or `--log-file` flag to `nhost dev` will automatically append the logs of all service containers to your supplied file before exiting the command.

+### ProTip 2

+You can also parallely run `nhost logs` to check real time logs of any service container of your choice, while your local environment is already running.
+And you can also save it's output, again, by using `f` or `--log-file` flag.

 # Migration